 What’s in a (domain) name?

-You must think like a customer.
+As far as figuring out keywords to rank for, you must think like a customer.
 When you use Google or Bing or other search engines, what do you type in if you want to find a local business?
 When in doubt of what keywords to use, try using Google Keyword Tool.
 It will tell you the top phrases (keywords) that people are actually searching for in your line of business.
 There are some other free and paid search tools out there, but most people use Google for search, with Bing (and Yahoo) coming in second, so using their keyword tool will give you the most relevant results.